Lawn Care Website Cost in 2026

 Multi-route ERP integration, multi-location, custom CRM.
 If you're asking what this costs, you don't need it.

-💡 Want this built for your lawn care business?
-Our website design service ships custom sites at $2,500 + $47/mo with instant-quote calculators + subscription architecture built in.
+Want this built for your lawn care business?
+Our website design service ships custom sites for $2,500, or $1,500 when you start lead generation with us at the same time, with instant-quote calculators + subscription architecture built in.
+Hosting and maintenance run $47/month, billed separately.
 Or book a free strategy call.

-We can do this because AI-leveraged tooling.
+We can do this because automation-first tooling.
 The 40–80 hours of agency labor that historically built this becomes 8–15 hours of judgment work; the savings pass to clients.

 Ongoing costs